Gale Anne Hurd: Career

 Hurd began her career in the entertainment industry as an executive assistant to Roger Corman at New World Pictures.
 She quickly rose through the ranks, becoming involved in various aspects of production, and became the head of marketing.
 After co-producing her first film for Corman, Smokey Bites the Dust (1981), she launched her own production company in 1982.

 Hurd's breakthrough came when she produced and co-wrote the 1984 science fiction film The Terminator, directed by James Cameron.
 The film was a commercial success and established Hurd as a prominent producer in Hollywood.
-The Terminator is Hurd's only real writing credit in her entire career.
-She subsequently worked only as a producer or executive producer.
+The Terminator is Hurd's only real writing credit; she subsequently worked only as a producer or executive producer.
 She continued her collaboration with Cameron on Aliens (1986) and The Abyss (1989), both of which were successes at the box office.

-Throughout the 1990s and 2000s, Hurd produced a variety of successful films including Terminator 2: Judgment Day (1991), which became the second Terminator film to be added to the National Film Registry by the US Library of Congress in 2024, The Ghost and the Darkness (1996) and Armageddon (1998).
-Terminator 2 and Armageddon both claimed the top spots at the worldwide box office in their respective release years, solidifying Hurd's enduring influence in the realm of blockbuster cinema.
-Her additional major studio credits in the 90s and 00s include Tremors (1990), The Waterdance (1992), Hulk (2003), The Punisher, Æon Flux (2005), The Incredible Hulk (2008) and many others.
-She also expanded into television with titles such as Falling Water (2016–18).
+Throughout the 1990s and 2000s, Hurd produced several successful films including Terminator 2: Judgment Day (1991), The Ghost and the Darkness (1996) and Armageddon (1998).
+Terminator 2 and Armageddon both claimed the top spots at the worldwide box office in their respective release years.
+Her additional major studio credits in the '90s and '00s include Tremors (1990), The Waterdance (1992), Hulk (2003), The Punisher, Æon Flux (2005), and The Incredible Hulk (2008).

 In 2010, Hurd became an executive producer for the AMC television series The Walking Dead.
 The show, based on the comic book series of the same name, became a cultural phenomenon and one of the highest-rated series in cable television history.
 Hurd’s work on The Walking Dead earned her critical acclaim and numerous awards.
-In addition, Hurd is an executive producer for all of the series' spin-offs including Fear The Walking Dead (2015–23), Daryl Dixon (2023–present), The Ones Who Live (2024) and Dead City (2023–present).
+Hurd also executive produced Walking Dead spin-offs Fear The Walking Dead (2015–23), Daryl Dixon (2023–present), The Ones Who Live (2024), and Dead City (2023–present).